-Making Kashmiri lamb rista is a real chore!
+Making Kashmiri lamb meatballs is a real chore!
 Here is my simplified but equally as delicious recipe for this famous curry.

-So then… the traditional way of making Kashmiri lamb rista is to pound the meat with a mallat until it is like a puddy.
+As you will see from the photos, the traditional way of making Kashmiri lamb meatballs is to pound the meat with a mallet until it is like a puddy.
 Then fat is added and again pounded until it is all incorporated into one spongy meatloaf.

-I have made Kashmiri lamb rista many times since I did it the traditional way but nowadays I just purchase some fatty minced lamb with a blend in a food processor until it is like a fine meaty paste.
+I have made Kashmiri lamb meatballs many times since I did it that way.
+Nowadays, however, I just purchase some fatty minced lamb which I then blend in a food processor until it is like a fine meaty paste.

-One of the key ingredients is fried onion paste.
+One of the key ingredients for the sauce is fried onion paste.
 This can easily be made.
 Just dice one or two onions and fry them in about four tablespoons of oil until golden brown.

 Then transfer the fried onions to a food processor and blend into a paste.

 You might need to add a little water to assist you with this.
 Do this and your lamb meatballs will love you for it.

 If you would like to work ahead, you could make and simmer the lamb meatballs and make the onion paste one or two days ahead of time.

 Then all you have to do is finish the curry off which only takes minutes.

 These lamb meatballs (rista) are well known for their spongy texture.
 The baking powder and cornflour help make the rista extra spongy.